yuness996/Simulation-of-dark-matter-radiation/README.md

 # Simulation-of-dark-matter-radiation
 Sky mapping the coming radiation from Dark Matter decay  predicted such that sterile neutrino is its candidate, start by an  understanding of neutrino properties and data analysis /simulation of a data cube given.
+To get the Data file used contact me via email!